 NCPS is funded by membership fees and additional funding through the Patient Safety Cash Fund established through Legislative Bill 25.
 Prior to the passage of Legislative Bill 25, NCPS was solely dependent upon voluntary member dues and sponsor donations to maintain its operations since its inception in 2006.

 Legislative Bill 25 (LB 25) became state law effective January 1, 2020.
 The Nebraska Medical Association (NMA) and the Nebraska Academy of Physician Assistants (NAPA) initiated and advocated for this legislation that creates a patient safety cash fund to enable NCPS to increase its capacity to support healthcare providers in improving the safety and reliability of care delivery.

 Q. Why was LB 25 needed?

-LB 25 came about to make each individual physician and physician assistant a member of NCPS.
-With their modest financial contribution, they demonstrate the need to protect our patients and to make patient safety a priority across the care continuum.
-This increased funding enables NCPS to better collect, analyze and disseminate important safety issues on a regular basis.
+NMA and NAPA leaders recognized that NCPS had limited capacity to advance patient safety improvement in Nebraska, due to a lack of financial resources.
+With their modest financial contribution to the patient safety cash fund, physicians and physician assistants help NCPS in its work to protect our patients and to make patient safety a priority across the care continuum.
+This additional funding enables NCPS to better collect, analyze and disseminate information about important safety issues on a regular basis.
 There are three NMA representatives and two NAPA representatives that serve on the 13-member NCPS Board of Directors.